-There are two short interconnected loop trails in Long Valley itself: the 0.75-mile Long Valley Discovery Trail and the 1.5-mile Desert View Trail.
-If you do both of those, because of their connection in the middle, the total distance is only a bit more than two miles.
+There are two short interconnected loop trails in Long Valley itself.
+Both the 0.75-mile Long Valley Discovery Trail and the 1.5-mile Desert View Trail are there.
+If you do both of those, because they connect in the middle, the total distance is just over two miles.
 Both trails are moderate to easy terrain for walking.
-There are 54 miles of trail accessible from this site, so if you want more strenuous hikes, those are readily available.
-We did the two shorter trails, stopping to see the panoramic vistas of the Desert View Trail north towards the Morongo Valley, and northeast, out over Indio and the Coachella Valley.
-On the Discovery Trail, we found quite a few more of the selection of mountain birds and animals available at this site.
+There are 54 miles of trail accessible from this site.
+So if you want more strenuous hikes, those are readily available.
+We did the two shorter trails.
+We stopped for the panoramic vistas of the Desert View Trail north towards the Morongo Valley, and northeast, out over Indio and the Coachella Valley.
+On the Discovery Trail, we found quite a few more of the mountain birds and animals available at this site.

 Once up and walking around, we saw and heard a lot of the normal southern California mountain bird cohort.
-Easiest to hear but difficult to actually see were the Pygmy Nuthatches, which were quite common, but tended to stay well up in the trees.
+Easiest to hear but difficult to actually see, Pygmy Nuthatches, vocalized often but but stayed well up in the trees.
 The Oregon race of Dark-eyed Junco was also common there.
-Violet-green Swallows flew through occasionally, and Western Bluebirds were quite common all over, while the House Finches tended to stay right around the lodge.
+Violet-green Swallows flew through occasionally, and Western Bluebirds were common all over.
+The House Finches tended to stay right around the lodge.
 We saw Mountain Chickadees feeding their fluttering begging young in several places.
-There were Brown Creepers, White-breasted Nuthatches, Western Wood-Pewees and at least one American Robin.
+More uncommon birds included Brown Creepers, White-breasted Nuthatches, Western Wood-Pewees and at least one American Robin.
 White-headed Woodpeckers were fairly common in the trees over Long Valley; we saw or heard several.
 One nice surprise was a Green-tailed Towhee that was feeding on the ground, but flew up into the pines when startled (see photo here).